robbert-vdh/yabridge/README.md

 set up environment variables.
 Sadly, not all hosts support this behavior.
 The copy-based installation will work for all hosts.

-If you have downloaded the prebuilt version of yabridge or if have followed the instructions from the [bitbridge](#32-bit-bitbridge) section below, then yabridge is also able to load 32-bit VST plugins.
-The installation procedure for 32-bit plugins is exactly the same as for 64-bit plugins.
-Yabridge will detect whether a plugin is 32-bit or 64-bit on startup and it will handle it accordingly.

-It's also possible to use yabridge with multiple Wine prefixes.
-Yabridge will automatically detect and use the Wine prefix the plugin's `.dll` file is located in.
-Alternatively you could set the `WINEPREFIX` environment variable to override the Wine prefix for all instances of yabridge.

 ### Symlinking (recommended for Bitwig Studio)

 This is the recommended way to use yabridge if you're using Bitwig Studio or any